 - Our Affiliates; and

-- Third parties, such as our agents and/or service providers.
+- Third parties, such as our agents and/or vendors that provide services to us.

 In the preceding twelve months, we have shared each of the categories of personal information identified above to the following categories of third parties for business purposes: